This page will be regularly updated with answers to frequently asked questions from members.

 Our IT transformation, including the new case management system and member portal, will help improve timeliness.

-Automated notifications, more streamlined processes, enhanced information, and document sharing will enable timely dispute resolution.
+Automated notifications, more streamlined processes, and enhanced information and document sharing will enable timely dispute resolution.

 Can members still raise an objection to AFCA’s jurisdiction?

 Yes.
-Members can raise an objection to AFCA’s jurisdiction in the new portal.
+Members can raise an objection to AFCA’s jurisdiction in the portal and will be prompted to tell us why, so we have the right information to assess these requests.

 Can members still contact AFCA by phone or email?

 Yes.
-Although members can benefit from automatic notifications and information-sharing capabilities, they can still contact AFCA by phone or email should they need to.
+Although members can benefit from automatic notifications and information sharing capabilities, they will still be able to contact AFCA by phone or email should they need to.

 How will AFCA support vulnerable complainants with new automated processes?

-AFCA employees will be able to identify vulnerable complainants and provide additional assistance as required.
+AFCA employees will be able to identify vulnerable complainants to provide additional assistance, as required.

 Will members be able to limit the information and documents that complainants see?

-Members can opt out of automatically sharing complaint documents in limited circumstances.
+Members (and consumers) will be able to opt out of automatically sharing complaint documents in limited circumstances.
+Information about this functionality will be included in the member training resources.

-Will out-of-jurisdiction complaints be automatically referred to the financial firm?
+Will out of jurisdiction complaints be automatically referred on to the financial firm?

-If members believe a complaint is out of AFCA’s jurisdiction, they can respond to AFCA and request we assess jurisdiction.
-A request to assess jurisdiction will end the referral period in the same way that it currently does now.
+If members believe a complaint is outside of AFCA’s jurisdiction they can respond to AFCA and request we assess jurisdiction.
+A Jurisdiction Review request will end the referral period in the same way that it currently does now and automatically progress the case to our Jurisdiction stage.
+AFCA will manually complete the Final Response request within one business day of receiving a jurisdiction review request.

 What happens if a complaint is lodged against the wrong financial firm and it is automatically referred?

 If members believe a complaint is lodged against the wrong financial firm, they can use the new portal to inform AFCA and request we look into the complaint.
-The request will end the referral period.
+AFCA staff will review the request and consider the most appropriate action.
+If we agree with the request we will reassign the complaint to the correct financial firm and the complaint will no longer be visible on the original member’s portal.

 If a consumer decides to not use the consumer portal, how will members communicate with them?